adorsys/xs2a/aspsp-mock-server/README.md

 ```

-3. with real mongo DB at first need to put the correct credentials to mongo-mongo.properties.
+3. In order to run app with real DB, please input correct connection credentials into mongo.properties.
-   then use command line for run app:
+   Then use command line to run the app.:

 ```
 mvn clean install